thinWhiteDuke0/blablatest/README.md

 ## License

 This project is for educational and assessment purposes.
-All rights reserved.

 ---